-- Professor I. Glenn Cohen published The Globalization of Health Care: Legal and Ethical Issues (Oxford University Press, 2013), an article on transplant tourism, and the forthcoming Patients with Passports: Medical Tourism, Law, and Ethics (Oxford).
+- Professor I. Glenn Cohen published Patients with Passports: Medical Tourism, Law, and Ethics (Oxford University Press, 2014) and The Globalization of Health Care: Legal and Ethical Issues (Oxford University Press, 2013), an article on transplant tourism, and

 - Professor Einer Elhauge, with Damien Geradin, published the second editions of Global Competition Law & Economics (Hart , 2011) and Global Antitrust Law and Economics (Thomson Reuters/Foundation Press, 2011).

 - Professor Susan Farbstein, who co-directs the International Human Rights Clinic, is involved in a range of human rights projects around the globe including litigation to advance the right to education in South Africa, promotion of economic, social and cultural rights in Zimbabwe, reform of military policy to increase civilian protection in Myanmar, and accountability for a civilian massacre in Bolivia.